 Due to the unique nature of their boom being able to collapse and compact itself, telescopic cranes are highly adaptable for a variety of situations, such as short-term construction jobs as well as some rescue operations during natural disasters or other emergencies.

 Commonly used in the construction of tall buildings, tower cranes are beautiful machines that offer amazing lifting capabilities.
 Due to their size, tower cranes are equipped with an operating cab that controls the entire crane.
 Tower cranes have their jib extending horizontally from the mast (tower part), which itself rests on a concrete base.

 A luffing jib is able to move up and down, while the fixed jib has an operating dolly that moves materials horizontally.
 The engine (called a slewing unit) that controls the rotation of the crane sits on the top of the mast.

 Due to their size, tower cranes are built along with the building, growing alongside it; once the building is complete, the process is reversed.
 With its height, ability to lift heavy materials, and various features, tower cranes are an essential tool when constructing a tall building.

 Choosing the Right Crane

 Once you’ve hired a certified crane operator, you need to figure out which crane you need.
-Unfortunately, just getting the biggest crane won’t work; a tower crane used on a one-story home may be a little overkill and can cost you a lot of money.
+Unfortunately, just getting the biggest crane won’t work — for example, an all-terrain crane for a small house renovation might be overkill, and a carry deck crane might be more appropriate.

 Picking the right crane involves figuring out the project’s terrain, the size of the project site, the weather, and the weight of the materials.
 You also want to consider the length of the project as some cranes, like the crawler crane, are better used for long-term projects than their counterparts.
 Once you have all of your project specs, you’ll be able to determine which type of crane you’ll need for a successful construction job.